nakayama-kazuki/202x/threejs/en/readme.md

 This way, I successfully implemented the screenshot feature.
 Please try pasting it into PowerPoint slides.

-## Three Raycasting Traps, pun intended with Three.js !
+## Three Three.js Raycasting Traps

 In Three.js applications, <a href='https://threejs.org/docs/#api/en/core/Raycaster'>raycasting</a> is used to determine the intersection between the coordinates where touch or mouse events occur and objects.